g0aty/SickoMenu/FEATURES.md

 - **Right Click to Teleport** Allows you to right click and teleport anywhere on the radar (Default: OFF)
 - **Hide Radar During Meetings** Hides radar in meetings (Default: OFF)
 - **Draw Player Icons** Replaces player colored dots with player icons (Default: OFF)
-- **Show Role Color on Visor** If you choose to draw player icons, show the role color on the visor (Default: OFF)
 - **Lock Radar Position** Locks the radar in place (Default: OFF)
 - **Show Border** Shows a border on the radar (Default: OFF)
 - **Radar Color** Changes the radar's color